-There was no dividends paid during the period under review (2014: Nil).
+There were no dividends declared during the year under review (2016: Nil).